Farthest Frontier: All Diseases & Cures

 Typhoid Preventing any kind of dirt in your village will prevent the spread of Typhoid.
 Moreover, you can make soap available for everyone, use rat catchers to prevent rats’ growth, and build compost yards to collect waste timely.

 Worms You can avoid worms by having a cobbler make shoes for everyone and make sure that no one is barefoot.
-Moreover, making soap available for everyone and collecting waste in the compost yard to prevent dirtiness that is one of the causes of worms.
+Moreover, making soap available for everyone and collecting waste in the compost yard to prevent dirtiness is one of the causes of worms.

 Farthest Frontier Diseases are an important concern while you are struggling to help villagers thrive.
-However, the diseases can easily be treated through the healer’s house or by following some preventions.
-Above all, you need to know the causes of these diseases in order to treat them, so we have listed them for you.
-Additionally, the prevention of all diseases is also mentioned in the table.
-Thus, if you follow the guide above, you will be good to go.
+However, the diseases can easily be treated in the healer’s house or by following some prevention methods.
+Above all, you need to know the causes of these diseases to treat them, so we have listed them for you.

-Did you find this article helpful?
+Did you find this helpful?
+Leave feedback below.

 Thanks!
 Do share your feedback with us. ⚡